Jason-G-M/DGT/main.md

 ```

 ## 2.7 API Port
-Download [API Port](https://aka.ms/apiportdownload) and unzip it, no more action required, [more information](https://github.com/microsoft/dotnet-apiport).
+Download [API Port](https://aka.ms/apiportdownload) and unzip it, no more action is required, [more information](https://github.com/microsoft/dotnet-apiport).

 # 3. DGT configuration
+- [3.1](#3.1-Folder-configuration) and [3.2](#3.2-Script-configuration) are necessary to launch DGT service.
+- It is recommended to go to [3.3](#3.3-UI-configuration) after DGT is launched successfully.
+- [3.4](#3.4-Recurring-job-configuration) is an optional chapter for activating recurring jobs.

 ## 3.1 Folder configuration
 Before running the script OneKeyDeploy.ps1, it is necessary to define file paths and the version for the Dependency Graph Tool (DGT).
 It determines which files will be scanned by DGT.

 The following paragraph is based on the default config folder, ConfigFolder, containing ApiPort, AssemblyFolder, CacheFolder, and version.txt.
-The content in the ConfigFolder will be used in a [demo](https://app.gitbook.com/@microsoft-12/s/dependency-graph-tool/deploy/demo) described in the next chapter. **The configuration of the demo is used as the default configuration**.
+The content in the ConfigFolder will be used in a [demo](#4.1-Assembly-package-demo) described in the next chapter. **The configuration of the demo is used as the default configuration**.

 ![Default Config Folder](image/DefaultConfigFolder.png)